When Hiring Movers in Dubai, Be Aware of These 8 Hidden Moving Costs, Fees, and ChargesE. Ali

 4. Long carry fee

-Everyone understands that moving is an expensive endeavour, but things can quickly spiral out of control, especially if the moving company truck is unable to park directly in front of your home or apartment building.
+Everyone understands that moving is an expensive endeavor, but things can quickly spiral out of control, especially if the moving company truck is unable to park directly in front of your home or apartment building.
 An additional moving expense you may be unaware of is the extended haul charge, which is typically around AED; 100 for a distance of 75 feet in the moving truck to the house entry.

 Consider that the inability of the moving car to park near your house will force the professionals to transport your family’s belongings some distance away, requiring more time, energy, and effort on your transfer.
 That surcharge is frequently applied in large cities where parking is a constant battle.